It’s one thing to mourn the end of a relationship. It’s another to pine for someone you were never dating in the first place.

 Often that means showing up to parties or social events you know they’ll be attending or even going out of your way to initiate social encounters.

-4. Stop reading into it
+4. Stop reading into things

-You know what this means.
 Stop taking every possible signal, or a bunch of mixed messages, as a sign they want you back.
 Things like shared eye contact for more than a second or brief and accidental physical contact!

 You need to stop finding every tiny excuse to believe that they share your feelings.